 Try 12 minutes reading + 3 minutes notes.
 Apply one idea the same day to lock it in.

-Themes include API Economy, Data Monetization, High Performance Visualization, ChatGPT, Software Architecture, plus context from read, 2026, excerpt, time.
+Themes include API Economy, Data Monetization, High Performance Visualization, ChatGPT, Software Architecture, plus context from june, 2026, read, trailer.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.